What is Silica Gel?

 Packets of silica gel are found in many types of products (like vitamins, seaweed snacks, etc.) because silica gel is a desiccant — it adsorbs and holds water vapor.
 In food products, the lack of moisture limits the growth of mold and can increase the shelf-life of the product.
 In electronics it prevents condensation, which might damage the electronics.
 You will find little silica gel packets in anything that would be affected by excess moisture or condensation.

 Silica gel is known to be harmless, which is why you often see it in food products.
-Silicon dioxide is the same material found in quartz.
 The gel form contains millions of tiny pores that can adsorb and hold moisture.

 View our silica gel product line.